miasvanklei/nocc/docs/architecture.md

 * *(typical case)* invoked for compiling .cpp to .o
 * invoked for compiling a precompiled header
 * invoked for linking
-* a command-line has unsupported options (`--sysroot` and some others are not handled yet)
+* a command-line has unsupported options
-* a command-line could not be parsed (`-o` does not exist, or an input file not detected, etc.)
+* a command-line could not be parsed (an input file not detected, etc.)
 * remote compilation is not available (e.g. `-march=native`)

 Compiling a cpp file is called **an invocation** (see [invocation.go](../internal/client/invocation.go)).